Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Experiments

 To facilitate a comprehensive evaluation of long-form video generation, we constructed a new, diverse, multi-source dataset.
 The foundational imagery is derived from the \textbf{COCO} dataset~\cite{lin2014microsoft}, which provides a rich repository of common objects and everyday scenes.

 However, we identified significant gaps in COCO's scene coverage.
-To remedy this, we augmented the dataset with two supplementary sources: (1) \textbf{MIT Indoor Scenes}~\cite{quattoni2009recognizing}, to enrich the diversity of indoor environments; and (2) \textbf{Web-sourced Images}, a curated collection of high-resolution images depicting large-scale infrastructures, such as \textbf{bridges} and \textbf{tunnels}, which are notably scarce in existing benchmarks.
+To remedy this, we augmented the dataset with two supplementary sources: (1) \textbf{MIT Indoor Scenes}~\cite{quattoni2009recognizing}, to enrich the diversity of indoor environments; and (2) \textbf{Web-sourced Images}, a curated collection of high-resolution images depicting large-scale infrastructures, such as bridges and tunnels, which are notably scarce in existing benchmarks.

-The complete dataset generation process (including pipeline-based video synthesis, described below) was computationally intensive, requiring approximately \textbf{20 days} of processing time on a cluster of \textbf{32 NVIDIA A100 (80GB) GPUs}.
+The complete dataset generation process (including pipeline-based video synthesis, described below) was computationally intensive, requiring approximately 20 days of processing time on a cluster of 32 NVIDIA A100 (80GB) GPUs.
+For the manual filtering stage, the entire process required approximately 2 person-days, with acceptance rates of 90\% for normal videos and 80\% for anomaly videos.
 This composite benchmark enables a more challenging and thorough assessment of a model's generalization capabilities and scene understanding.